Physical Reasoning and Object Planning for Household Embodied Agents: Dataset Creation

-\subsubsection{Object Level Dataset}
+\subsubsection{Object$_\texttt{context}$ Level Dataset}

-To evaluate the reasoning capabilities of LLM across choosing objects over contextual factors we curate an Object Level QA dataset.
-Here, previously recorded \texttt{Context Mappings} were kept as Ground Truth.
-(See Annotation Task \ref{sec:appropriateness})
+To evaluate the reasoning capabilities of LLM when choosing objects over contextual factors, we curate an Object Level QA dataset.
+Here, previously recorded \texttt{Context Mappings} were kept as ground truth.
+(See Annotation Task \ref{sec:appropriateness}).
+Here, we specified no information about the physical state, thus assuming every object to be an ideal configuration.
+This was done to create QnA datasets focused solely on object selection capabilities based on contextual factors.

 \paragraph{Question} Every question can be assigned a <\texttt{Task}, \texttt{Utility}> combination and was framed in the way shown below: \begin{mybox}{black}{Question}